Lvdl1999/ProgrammeerProject/REPORT.md

 _Difference recipes_

-During this week I realized the difficulty about the difference between working with the API recipes and userrecipes.
+During this week I realized the difficulty about the difference between working with the API recipes and userrecipes:
-- Think about the API recipe giving the ingredients in an Arraylist but the user uploads their ingredients as a String.
+- First of all the API recipe giving the ingredients in an Arraylist but the user uploads their ingredients as a String.
 - API recipes come with an image_url and I didn't get at the option to add an image to your own recipe.
 - Also do the API recipes have a source_url which links to the recipe online but the user recipes have to get the recipe as a String.
 To solve this problem I used the variable 'source' to pass a users recipe as a String.